adhearsion/adhearsion-website/views/docs/dealing-with-bugs.md

 If it is suggested to you that you try a different branch, substitute that for 'develop' in your Gemfile.

-You may then run <code>bundle install</code> to get the correct dependencies, and then boot your application.
+You may then run `bundle install` to get the correct dependencies, and then boot your application.
 If the problem is resolved, feel free to voice your desire for a new release of Adhearsion to the [community](/community).
 If it persists, you should consider [filing a bug report](#filing-a-bug-report).

 ## Filing a bug report